 - Cons: Hand piece is larger and has a brush motor, so it fatigues your hand a bit more

-The Mystisa 2 engraver is amazing!
-I love how sleek it is and you can pause the engraver in between phrases to dust off, instead of having to stop and start each time.
+The Yokefellow engraver is amazing!
+I love how sleek it is and you can pause the engraver in between phases to dust off, instead of having to stop and start each time.
+It also comes with a gorgeous box where you can store your tools while on site.

-- Pros: Higher RPM, ability to pause, sleek and sexy, smaller hand piece that feels like a pen, and has brushless motor (to prevent hand fatigue)
+- Pros: Higher RPM, ability to pause, sleek and sexy, smaller hand piece that feels like a pen, box for storage, battery charger USB, and has brushless motor (to prevent hand fatigue)

 When choosing bur sizes, consider what you’ll be engraving on.
 Smaller pieces (like perfume bottles or lipsticks or lengthy pieces) require a smaller bur, I recommend the 1 to 1.5mm bur head.
 For larger items (like engraved Hydroflasks, cups, wine or liquor bottles) require a larger bur, such as the 2 to 2.5mm bur head.
 Just make sure you select the burs with the 2.35mm shaft size so that it can fit in your engravers!